caedmon5/xkb-custom-keyboard/README.md

 ## Overview

-This repository provides files and documentation to help users create and install custom keyboard layouts on Linux systems using X11.
-It supports:
+This repository provides files and documentation to help users create and install custom keyboard layouts on Linux systems using X11, based on the popular and long-standing(since Dec.
+2006) guide, [Custom Keyboard in Linux/X11](https://people.uleth.ca/~daniel.odonnell/blog/custom-keyboard-in-linuxx11)

-* Custom symbol files
+The guide instructs you in how to

+* Build custom keyboard symbol/layout files (and provides a model suitable for work in Germanic Philology, `symbols/oe`)
-* Layout registration through `evdev.xml`
+* Register your layout for internal system use through `evdev.xml`
-* Persistent third-level chooser and compose key setup
+* Create a persistent third-level chooser and compose key setup
-* Troubleshooting for layout activation
+* Troubleshoot various issues for layout activation

 The method described has been tested and refined over many years by users working with specialist character sets (e.g. IPA, Old English, Unicode diacritics).